-How To Take Your Dog Trick-Or-Treating
+How To Go Trick-Or-Treating With Your Dog

-He'll probably get more treats than you 🦴
+Your dog will probably get more treats than you 🦴

 Halloween is one of the best nights of the year, and you probably want your dog to join in on your spooky fun.
 Dressing your dog up for some pics might be a given, but is it OK to actually take him trick-or-treating?